Altcast: Whiparound and split-screen broadcasts

 A "whiparound" show is a format used for broadcasts featuring rolling coverage of multiple, simultaneous sporting events.
 These broadcasts typically feature real-time highlights, curated views of multiple live games in a split-screen format, and isolated "look-ins" on games where potentially significant events are about to occur (such as when a team has a scoring chance).

+An early example of this format was seen in Italy's Serie A soccer league in the early-2000s; Fox Sports' Eric Shanks witnessed such a broadcast being produced by Italian television provider Telepiu (which had just been acquired by News Corporation as part of the formation of Sky Italia), realizing it could work well for the NFL.
+After joining DirecTV in 2003, Shanks oversaw its acquisition of exclusive rights to NFL Sunday Ticket beginning in 2005, and the debut of its whiparound service—the Red Zone Channel.
+The NFL itself would later produce its own similar broadcast known as NFL RedZone.

-In some sports leagues, whiparound broadcasts are not necessarily one-off altcasts, but a regular, standalone program that may be a component of a cable network or out-of-market sports package, such as NFL Network's NFL RedZone channel (which operates on Sunday gamedays in the National Football League), MLB Big Inning (which is distributed as part of MLB.tv and the MLB Network over-the-top subscription), MLS 360 (on MLS Season Pass), CBS Sports' The Golazo Show (UEFA Champions League and Europa League), and ESPN's former Goal Line/Buzzer Beater/Bases Loaded channel (which formerly operated during the college football season, college basketball season, and the NCAA Division I baseball and softball tournaments respectively).
+In some sports leagues, whiparound broadcasts are not necessarily one-off altcasts, but a regular, standalone program that may be a component of a cable network or out-of-market sports package, such as NFL RedZone (which is distributed as part of NFL Network and NFL Sunday Ticket), MLB Big Inning (which is distributed as part of MLB.tv and the MLB Network over-the-top subscription), MLS 360 (on Apple TV), CBS Sports' The Golazo Show (UEFA Champions League and Europa League), and ESPN's former Goal Line/Buzzer Beater/Bases Loaded channel (which formerly operated during the college football season, college basketball season, and the NCAA Division I baseball and softball tournaments respectively).